oakes/play-clj/doclet/README.md

-# doclet

-This doclet generates the edn file used by the play-clj documentation.
+This doclet generates the play-clj doc site.

 ## Usage